mehmeterogul/KL10/README.md

 - [x] Player Input: Placing shapes on proper position
 - [x] Limitation of placing position
 - [x] Clear filled rows and colums
-- [ ] BUG: The functions that will clear rows and columns has working seperately.
-So thats why if we place a shape that should clear rows and colums at the same time, that doesn't work.
-It's only clear rows or columns at the same time.
 - [ ] The losing condition
 - [ ] Score system
 ### Others